RonaldoCMP/Polygon-stuffs/README.md

 The vertices of the input polygon should pass the polyCheck() test to be accepted by triangulate().
 Simple polygons and keyhole representation of polygons with holes always pass that check.
-If the input polygon doesn't pass polyCheck, a wrong and incomplete triangulation may be output.
+If the input polygon doesn't pass polyCheck(), a wrong and incomplete triangulation may be output.
 The output list of triangles has length equal to the number of
 incoming vertices minus 2.
-If the input polygon doesn't pass polyCheck the function may return a shorter list and/or a wrong triangulation.
+If the input polygon doesn't pass polyCheck() the function may return a shorter list and/or a wrong triangulation.

 ## [polyHolePartition_Tests.scad](polyHolePartition_Tests.scad)